 Knowledge Park to be a Shared Resource for Project-Based Learning

-The 101,599 square foot warehouse structure will include small classrooms or conference rooms, a large seminar room and student study and collaboration spaces.
-Private industry and public sector partners will lease offices and shell spaces to be fit out for their specific needs.
+The 101,599 square foot warehouse structure includes small classrooms and conference rooms, a large seminar room and student study and collaboration spaces.
+Private industry and public sector partners are able to lease offices and shell spaces that are fit out for their specific needs.

 Knowledge Park is designed to offer real-world experience for students studying in multiple disciplines, from engineering and computer science to the liberal arts.
-The defined-use spaces will be complemented by shared amenities spread across three floors.
+Shared amenities spread across three floors complement the defined-use spaces.

 Business partners foster the critical linkages within the Graham Center for Collaborative Innovation.
 These strategic partnerships facilitate active Project-Based Learning, collaborative research with a faculty member and/or student and student co-op/internship opportunities or part-time work.